 Suede straps has a more delicate nature than conventional leather straps.
 Areas exposed to rubbing will become smooth and glossy.
 Dark suede colors may also dye.

-We use quartz movements from Ronda, famous for their high quality movements, constructed with the utmost precision and reliability.
+We use quartz movements from Ronda and ETA, famous for their high quality movements, constructed with the utmost precision and reliability.

 One of the properties with quartz movements in general is that the second hand is not 100% aligned with the second markers.
 This is due to gravitation and tolerances.